-I consider breath a critical site for interrogating place, ecology, and conditions of livability.
-As such, I design and build instruments that when performed link one’s breath to, for instance, realtime air quality conditions in three user-specified cities.
+Breath is a critical site for interrogating place, coexistence, and conditions of livability.
+As such, I design and build instruments, including one that links one’s breath to realtime air quality conditions in three user-specified cities.